TaherVora/Portfolio_Website-Flask-/README.md

 # Blogging_Website-Flask-
-This is a small blogging website where you can read posts and also give your feedback.
+This is a small portfolio website where you can read about me and my achievements and also give your feedback.